-- County funds should be encumbered prior to the receipt of goods and/or services. - Disbursements of county funds should be supported with invoices and receiving reports.
+- County funds should be encumbered prior to the receipt of goods and/or services. - Disbursements of county funds should be supported with invoices and receiving reports. - Approved Requisitioning Officers should sign as such on purchase orders.

 County Clerk: I am aware of these conditions and we will emphasize the need for proper documentation to support the expenditure and the proper encumbrance of funds to all officials/departments as well as red stamp those purchase orders that are incorrect.
 We will reconcile the appropriation ledger to the County Treasurer's general ledger each month and maintain the documentation.